allan-1/Articlepreviewcomponent/README.md

 # Articlepreviewcomponent
-An article review website inspired by frontend mrntor
+An article review website inspired by frontend mentor